SchoolOfCode/bootcamp-precourse-personal-repo-ellyd88/README.md

 # Tribute Page

-## This is my first webpage created as part of the responsive web design course from freecodecamp.
+## This is my first webpage created as part of the responsive web design course from freecodecamp - A task set as pre-course material for the School of Code Bootcamp

 Here are some screenshots to preview the page: